avdheshgupta-ims/eb4_DS_DeadHeads_3-8LineDecoder/storyboard/README.md

 ### 2. Story:

-A decoder is a n-to-2^n type binary decoders.
+The simulator display the complete circuit diagram with truth table.
+The use can give the input in the form of on/off and the simulator will work as the highlighting the circuit by which the input is converted to putput and highlight the row in the truth table.
+The user can test the truth table based on different inputs.
 The Decoder is a digital circuit which is a combinational circuit that convert coded binary information from 'n' coded inputs to a maximum of 2^n unique coded outputs.
 Few examples of Decoder are: 2-to-4 decoder, 3-to-8 decoder or 4-to-16 decoder.
-The simulator display the complete circuit diagram with truth table.
-The user will test the truth table based on different inputs.
-Let us consider that a logic network has 3 inputs A, B and C. Their output will be as per the eigth states as mentioned below.
+Here the silulator is 3x8 decoder.

 #### 2.1 Set the Visual Stage Description: